 The Equality Plan is a document which guides TREY's equality work and defines measures and objectives for equality promotion work.
 TREY's Principles for Safer Spaces apply to all of TREY's activities and events.
-The Student Union's Environment Programme guides TREY's sustainability efforts.
-The Environment Programme specifies measures and objectives for the promotion of a sustainable future.

 The Municipal Election Platform specifies TREY's local advocacy targets for each electoral term.